Recent NewsFebruary 11, 2022

 Carrying Out God’s Mission Through Wise Business

 This week, we’re shining the spotlight on Warren Meeks as he completes his degree in Business Management.
-Meeks is the Executive Director of Rochester Family Mission, an organization setting out to embrace and encourage the Rochester community through counseling and assistance.
-He is also the Co-Pastor of Victorious Living Christian Life Center where he strives to preach the Gospel and provide a safe place for people to grow in every way.
+Meeks is the Executive Director of Rochester Family Mission and the Co-Pastor of Victorious Living Christian Life Center.

 What’s it like being the Executive Director of Rochester Family Mission?